HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 }
 ```

-1. Now, first step is **Clear what you want to do in the recursive function**.
+1. Now, the first step is **Clear what you want to do in the recursive function**.

-Well, my recursive function will swap current node and it's next node.
+Well, my recursive function will swap current nodes.

 ```ts
 function reverseList(head: ListNode | null): ListNode | null {